 Not surprisingly, there is a lot more to the PFL than this.
 You will likely need to consult your employment attorney and DB carrier when you get your first claims.
 There’s no shame in that.
 It is more complex than ever to run a business, so ask for help when it will make things easier on you.

 NOTE: This post is a general overview of Paid Family Leave (“PFL”) in New York State (“NYS”).
-It is not legal advice, and there is certainly no guarantee that any of the actions detailed above will generate a specific result.
-Past success is never a guarantee of a future outcome.
-If you require information or advice applied to your unique situation, please make an appointment to discuss it with an attorney.
+It is not legal advice and is only intended to help you identify issues you might need to discuss with an attorney.
+If you require information or advice applied to your unique situation, please make an appointment to discuss it with an attorney who has experience with PFL and disability insurance.
 Don’t rely solely on what you read on the Internet.

 Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
 Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
 She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
 She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by Super Lawyers (ADR, 2018), the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).